You Cross My Path: Initial promotion

 "You Cross My Path" was released as the album's lead single digitally on 22 October 2007; its music video was directed by Charles Mehling, who was one of Burgess' first friends in Los Angeles and only charged them one tenth of his usual fee.
 In November 2007, the band embarked on a three-date tour of the UK, which saw the debut of four songs from the forthcoming album.
 On 3 January 2008, You Cross My Path was formerly announced for release as a free download in two months' time.
 Alongside this, the album's track listing was posted online.
 "Oh!
 Vanity" was released as the second single digitally on 25 February 2008; its music video was directed by Douglas Hart and starred Peaches Geldof.
 Hart wanted it to be akin to the ending of Carrie (1976), though without the blood featured in that film's conclusion.
 The free download of You Cross My Path was made available through Xfm's website on 3 March 2008; four days later, it was reported that it had been downloaded over 60,000 times, which would have reached the number two position on the UK album chart had it been eligible.
 Burgess said it was estimated that the rate of sales to peer-to-peer file sharing was 1:60, meaning that for each CD or digital download of an album sold, it would be shared illegally between 60 individuals.
-He was appreciative of this reaction, while McGee remarked: "No longer does music have to work in the traditional major-label dominated way".
+He was appreciative of this reaction, while McGee remarked, "No longer does music have to work in the traditional major-label dominated way."

-You Cross My Path was made available through the band's own website on 17 March 2008, which was promoted with a one-off show at the London branch of the Hard Rock Cafe on 24 April 2008.
+You Cross My Path was made available through the band's own website on 17 March 2008, and was promoted with a one-off show at the London branch of the Hard Rock Cafe on 24 April 2008.
 By May 2008, the downloads had reached over 90,000.
 In his autobiography Telling Stories (2012), Burgess said the figure rose above 150,000.
 Gigwise's Jon Bye felt that the "limited offering of this very album as a free download [...] failed to have the same impact as the likes of Radiohead or Nine Inch Nails."
-BBC Music writer Chris Jones, musicOMH contributor Ben Hogwood and Gill thought the band were copying Radiohead's strategy, as the latter remarked: "Radiohead's internet initiative is starting to be followed by other acts, with varying degrees of success".
-Erlewine said the band felt compelled to released it this way as they needed a method to announce their return, to seize the "attention of onetime fans who had long ago stopped paying attention to the group".
-Burgess said Radiohead's method involving asking for the downloader's email address, which he said differed from the band's approach as they took zero information from people.
+BBC Music writer Chris Jones, musicOMH contributor Ben Hogwood, and Gill thought the band were copying Radiohead's strategy, as the latter remarked: "Radiohead's internet initiative is starting to be followed by other acts, with varying degrees of success."
+Erlewine said the band felt compelled to release it this way as they needed a method to announce their return and to seize the "attention of onetime fans who had long ago stopped paying attention to the group."
+Burgess said Radiohead's method involved asking for the downloader's email address, which he said differed from the band's approach as they took zero information from people.
 The Sunday Telegraph writer Juliette Garside noted that In Rainbows had a compulsory charge, albeit a handling fee of 45p for credit card purchases.